 WARNING: The only CE adjustment required is the fixed pawl-to-rack alignment which is established by controlling the air gap between clapper and pole piece of the energized detent.
-Do not, under any igure 4-4.
-Detent Assembly, Adjustment Clearance circumstances, loosen screws holding the springs, electromagnet, or pawls and pole pieces.
+Do not, under any circumstances, loosen screws holding the springs, electromagnet, or pawls and pole pieces.